A Must-See on Waiheke Island: Casita Miro

 “We specialise in the cuisine of Spain and the wider Mediterranean Rim and take enormous pleasure in sharing our love for fine food, wine and sherry.
 Casita Miro is all about shared dining and our ‘tapas’ and ‘raciones’ (large plates) are perfect for a fun, relaxed and social dining experience.” ~ From the Casita Miro Website.

 We ended up walking around the vineyard for a while, but we didn’t end up staying for lunch.
-It was cloudy, chilly and if we didn’t leave then, we might end up getting soaked before we got back to the ferry terminal.
-The walk back down to Onetangi Beach was quite pleasant, and we made it down just in time to catch one of the local buses back to the ferry.
+It was cloudy, chilly and if we didn’t leave then, we would end up getting soaked.
+We needed to get back to the ferry terminal.
+The walk back down to Onetangi Beach was quite pleasant.
+We made it down just in time to catch one of the local buses back to the ferry.

 CURRENT OPENING HOURS: